EM: BBj Services > Configuration History

 Description

-In BBj 18 and later, the Configuration History provides administrators with a complete audit trail of all changes made to BBjServices configuration files, enabling precise monitoring and rollback when required.
+In BBj 18 and higher, Configuration History provides administrators with a complete audit trail of all changes made to BBjServices configuration files, enabling precise monitoring and rollback when required.
 Each entry in the history includes the timestamp, committer name, committer email, commit message, and unique commit ID, with detailed diff views showing exact modifications between versions.
-The feature reduces debugging complexity by allowing administrators to restore prior configurations quickly, ensuring system stability and maintaining accountability across all BBjServices changes.
-When reverting to previous version, administrators can simply select the desired entry and click the
+This feature reduces debugging complexity by allowing administrators to restore prior configurations quickly, ensuring system stability and maintaining accountability across all BBjServices changes.
+To revert to a previous version, select the desired entry and click the

-button, at which point BBj automatically restores the configuration and generates a new commit reflecting the rollback action.
+button.
+BBj restores the configuration and generates a new commit reflecting the rollback action.

 Location